dblanding/raspibot/README.md

 ## DC Power

-* Initially, I planned for the [Waveshare UPS Module 3S](https://www.amazon.com/waveshare-Uninterruptible-UPS-Module-3S/dp/B0BQC2WNR8/ref=ast_sto_dp_puis) (3x 18650 batts) to supply both the Raspberry Pi power and the power to the Pico/motors.
-    * I will use the built in Waveshare battery monitoring (I2C) using [INA219.py](https://drive.google.com/file/d/1rSbdvlRwfYJuLa_MSni0Q6e7lDZz0r6w/view)
+* DC power provided by the [Waveshare UPS Module 3S](https://www.waveshare.com/ups-module-3s.htm) (3x 18650 batts) with built in battery monitoring (I2C) using [INA219.py](https://drive.google.com/file/d/1rSbdvlRwfYJuLa_MSni0Q6e7lDZz0r6w/view)
-* That turned out to be untenable.
-During pure purusuit driving along a path of waypoints, the red light on the Raspberry Pi would blink off, signalling brownout.

-* I then revised the power plan so the Pico and motors will be powered separately from the Pi:
+    * The Raspberry Pi will be powered by the regulated 5V rail
-    * The Pico and motors will be powered by a 3S LiPo battery (11.7 V)
+    * The Pico and motors will be attached to a [Waveshare Pico Motor Driver Board](https://www.waveshare.com/pico-motor-driver.htm), which will be powered by the 12V output of the 3 batteries connected in series.

-    * The Waveshare UPS Module will just power the Pi.
+* At one point, the Raspberry Pi experienced brownouts, making me wonder if the Pico and motors needed to be powered separately, but the brownout issue got resolved without needing to change to separate power supplies.

 ## Preparing the SD card (as in LRP3 ch3)
 1. Prepare a Headless Raspberry Pi for a Robot